cfpdx-301d-spring-2017/lectures/README.md

 Lab-time code assignments follow each class time.
 Find these assignments in the repos of each class folder.
 Generally, you'll have a "pair" assignment that you'll work on with a classmate, and an individual "sandbox" assignment in which you'll build up your own online portfolio.
 Useful for your coming career change!

-Instructions for completing and submitting the assignments can be found in their README files.
+- Instructions for completing assignments can be found in their README files.

-Assignments are submitted using a professional-grade git-flow aka lots and lots of PR's!
+- Assignments will be submitted using a professional-grade [git-flow](GIT_FLOW.md) aka lots and lots of PR's.

 # Required Computer Setup